Parallel Painting

 Your kitchen during Phase 2: Cabinet frames are being finished on-site, so the containment zone is active.
 You still have access to cabinet shelves for essentials (dishes, glasses, etc.), but they are open shelving without doors.
 Tyler coordinates his on-site schedule to minimize disruption — he is not in your kitchen every day of this phase.

-The finish phase.
+The cure and closeout phase.
 This is when your kitchen comes together.

 • Doors and drawers return.
 All finished pieces are brought back and carefully reinstalled in their original positions using the labels from Phase 1.